Tommy Phillips

-Thomas Neil Phillips (May 22, 1883 – November 30, 1923) was a Canadian professional ice hockey left winger.
-Like other players of his era, Phillips played for several different teams and leagues.
+Thomas Neil Phillips (May 22, 1883 – November 30, 1923) was a Canadian professional ice hockey player.
+A left winger, like other players of his era Phillips played for several different teams and leagues.
 Most notable for his time with the Kenora Thistles, Phillips also played with the Montreal Hockey Club, the Ottawa Hockey Club, the Toronto Marlboros and the Vancouver Millionaires.
 Over the course of his career Phillips participated in six challenges for the Stanley Cup, the championship trophy of hockey, winning twice: with the Montreal Hockey Club in 1903 and with the Kenora Thistles, which he captained, in January 1907.
 Following his playing career, Phillips worked in the lumber industry until his death in 1923.

 One of the best defensive forwards of his era, Phillips was also known for his all-around skill, particularly his strong shot and endurance, and was considered, alongside Frank McGee, one of the two best players in all of hockey.
 His younger brother, Russell, also played for the Thistles and was a member of the team when they won the Stanley Cup.
 When the Hockey Hall of Fame was founded in 1945, Phillips was one of the original nine inductees.

 Life and playing career

 Early life

 Phillips was born in Rat Portage, Ontario, on May 22, 1883, the youngest of three children, to James and Marcelline Phillips.
 James Phillips, who was born in Fifeshire, Scotland, on October 14, 1822, had trained as a stonemason and immigrated to Canada to help build railways.
 He had a son and two daughters from a previous marriage.
-On April 30, 1877 he married Marcelline (née Bourassa), a native of Buckingham, Quebec.
+On April 30, 1877, he married Marcelline (née Bourassa), a native of Buckingham, Quebec.
 Their first child, a son named Robert, was born in 1878, followed by a daughter, Margaret, in 1879; both were born in Ottawa.
 In 1882 James accepted a job in Western Ontario as superintendent of construction for the Canadian Pacific Railway transcontinental rail line, and the family moved to Rat Portage, near the Ontario border with Manitoba.
 Here a fourth child, Russell, was born in 1888.
 Russell would also play hockey, winning the Stanley Cup with Phillips in 1907.